icedpygui/IcedPyGui/README.md

   * Row - a container holding widgets or other containers with vertical positioning.
   * Rule - A widget line divider for readability
   * Scrollable - container which allows scrolling items
+  * SelectableText - text widget that has mouse interaction
+  * Separator - Widget for separating items using lines of different types
   * Slider - A widget for creating values by sliding a bar
   * Space - a widget for helping align content
-  * Stack - a container that allows one to stack other containers
+  * Stack - a container that allows one to stack other containers into
   * Styling - All widget now have styling
   * SVG - image type
+  * Tabs - future release
+  * Table - table for data and widgets, header body, and footer, uses Polars Dataframe
-  * TextEditor - Future release
+  * TextEditor - possible future release
   * TextInput - Allows one to input any text, numerical ones coming soon
-  * Text - a text widget
+  * Text - a text widget, RichText in future release
+  * Timer - clocked event for dynamically controlling widgets or other timed events
   * Toggler - a widget for setting conditions like true/false on/off, etc
-  * Tooltip - Only widget now, container ability future release
+  * Tooltip - Widget for proping with info when mouse hovered over a widget
   * Windows multiple - many windows enabled
-* Iced_aw widgets - are moved into IPG due to version conflicts
-  * Card - a container with a header and footer
-  * ColorPicker - future release
-  * Menu - Dropdown menu items
-  * Tabs - future release
-* IPG widgets
-  * DatePicker - compact and resizable
-  * SelectableText - all mouse buttons supported
-  * Table - Easily loaded with a list of py dictionaries, supports adding buttons, checkboxes, and togglers, continually updating code

 ## Future Enhancements to the program
-* Since upgrading to iced 0.13.1, I can now dispense with using a mutex to store some data.
-These work fine but a mutex cannot use anything with a lifetime since it is static.
-This will clear up some issues when trying to incorporated widgets such as the Editor, etc.
-* Some optimization might be possible by not rebuilding the widgets unless they change.
-Not tested yet but hopefully it can happen.
-* More widgets will be added see those mentioned above, along with any other I can find.
+* More widgets will be added as iced and other developers create widgets.
-* Fonts is on the list for an upcoming release.
+* Reduce compile times during development by creating independent widget files or other method.
-## Python issues to be addressed
+## Python issues to be addressed(next version)
   * Need to incorporate using the 'with' statement in python.
 Using with would allow one to not have to supply the window or parent id if those follow closely.
 For example:

     ``` python